Syracuse Orange Logo

 Syracuse Orange Logo 1998

 Experiments with iconography led to the appearance of an unusual emblem.
 The authors wanted to play with the sports program’s name nicely and translated the word “Orange” into a graphic format.
-They drew the top part of the orange without peel and created an association with the top of the globe crossed with meridians.
+They drew the top part of the orange without the peel, creating an association with the top of the globe, crossed by meridians.
 This was the effect of the global significance of SU’s intercollegiate teams.
 Below was the university’s full name, regrouped into two lines: “Syracuse” was written in large antique, “University” in small grotesque.
 All letters were capitalized and in blue.

 2004 – 2006